-- In a large mixing bowl using a hand mixer, cream unsalted butter and sugar to blend ingredients.
+- In a large mixing bowl using a hand mixer, cream unsalted butter and sugar until well blended.

 - Add in the egg and vanilla.
 Continue to mix for another minute or two, until ingredients well blended.

-- Mix in the flour ingredients.
-Use aa low speed on mixer to combine.
+- Gradually mix in the dry ingredients Use low speed on mixer to combine.

 - Continue to mix until mixture forms together about 3-4 minutes.